Nian gao: Jiangnan and Shanghainese cuisine

 Nian gao is white along the lower reaches of the Yangtze River (the Jiangnan region), and it is a mild food.
 It is made by mixing rice with glutinous rice; the ratio between the two can be adjusted according to personal preferences.
 The softer version has an increased proportion of glutinous rice.
 Cooking methods include steaming, frying, sliced frying, or in soup.
 Ningbo nian gao is the most famous, and common practices include pickled pork soup nian gao and shepherd's purse fried nian gao.
 Shanghai's ribs nian gao are also distinctive.
 The Shanghai Niangao style is usually packaged in a thick, soft rod to be sliced up or packaged sliced and either stir-fried or added to soup.
 Depending on the cooking method, this style is a soft to a chewy variant.
 The Shanghai style keeps the nian gao white, and is made with nonglutinous rice.
 The color is its distinct feature.
 When served as a dish, the most common is the stir-fry method, hence the name (炒年糕, chǎo nián gāo).
 Three general types exist.
 The first is a savory dish; common ingredients include scallions, beef, pork, cabbage, Chinese cabbage, etc. The second is a sweet version using standard white sugar.
 The last version is almost tasteless, and is often consumed for its chewy textures.

 Northern cuisine

 Northern nian gao can be steamed or fried, and is mainly sweet in taste.
 The Beijing versions include jujube and either glutinous rice or yellow rice, mince nian gao, and white nian gao.
 The Shanxi makes nian gao using fried yellow rice and red bean paste or jujube paste for filling.
 Hebei uses jujube, small red beans, and green beans to make steamed nian gao.
 In Shandong, it is made of red dates and yellow rice.
 The Northeast type is made of beans on sticky sorghum.

 Similar food in Asia

 Burmese cuisine

-It is commonly called tikay (တီကေ့) in Burma, from Hokkien 甜粿.
+It is commonly called tikay (တီကေ့) in Burma, from Hokkien tike (甜粿).
+Introduced by the Sino-Burmese, it is commonly eaten during the Lunar New Year.

 Cambodian cuisine

-Buddha cake (នំព្រះពុទ្ធ) is a Cambodian counterpart to the Chinese nian gao.
-It is consumed during Khmer New Year.
+Buddha cake, or nom preahpout (នំព្រះពុទ្ធ), is a Cambodian counterpart consumed during Khmer New Year.